AnyChart/docs.anychart.com/Basic_Charts/Range_Column_Chart.md

   {x: "February", low: 0.6, high: 6.3},
   {x: "March", low: 1.9, high: 8.5},
   {x: "April", low: 3.1, high: 10.8},
-  {x: "May", low: 5.7, high: 14.4, fill: "#5cd65c", stroke: null, label: {enabled: true}}
+  {x: "May", low: 5.7, high: 14.4,
+   normal:   {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true}
+             },
+   hovered:  {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true},
+             },
+   selected: {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true},
+             }
+  }
 ];

+// create a chart
+chart = anychart.column();

+// create a range column series and set the data var series = chart.rangeColumn(data);
 ```

 {sample}BCT\_Range\_Column\_Chart\_03{sample}

-If you use an array to set the data, you can also configure the appearance of each column separately, but in a slightly different way.
+If you use an array to set the data, you can also configure the appearance of each column individually, but in a slightly different way.
 You should first add visual parameters to the data set and then map fields for them so that they can be interpreted by the component:

 ```
 // create a data set